 Omega-3 and 6 fatty acids are not only essential to consume orally, but when applied to skin, research has shown they play a role in maintaining your skin's healthy appearance, among many other benefits.

 How Do Omega Fatty Acids Benefit Skin?

-Omega fatty acids truly are remarkable ingredients for skin.
+Omega fatty acids are truly remarkable ingredients for skin.
 They serve as the essential building blocks of skin’s surface layers, creating a smoother, more even, younger-looking, and healthier complexion, no matter your age or skin type.
-And if the idea of putting fish oil on skin sounds a bit gross, don’t worry—the plant-derived omega 3 fatty acids are remarkable for skin!
+And if the idea of putting fish oil on skin sounds a bit gross, don’t worry—the plant-derived omega-3 fatty acids are just as remarkable for skin!

 - Reinforce and smooth skin’s surface.

 - Increase hydration without feeling heavy, and help keep skin hydrated.

 - Calm signs of external stressors, including redness and sensitivity.

 - Visibly strengthen skin against signs of environmental damage.